phhpro/easy-journal/README.md

 # PHP Easy Journal

 **PHP Easy Journal** is a minimalist **free PHP micro blogging script** to post brief data blobs.
+No database required.

-Edit the script and adjust the configuration and styles to match your environment and likes.
-You can add new entries or modify existing ones by calling the script with the editor query set in `$edit`, e.g. `?edit`.
+Open the script and edit the `user config` section to match your environment.

+You can add new entries or edit old ones by calling the script with the editor token set in `$edit` on line #54.
-Title and text may contain ASCII art, mark-up, and script, plus media, like images, audio, video, etc. Use your illusion.
-Everything is kept in plain text files.
-Hence, no database is required.
+The default token is `?edit`.
+Example URL: `http://example.com/easy-journal/?edit`

+- Press the `Add` button to add a new entry.

+- Press the `Update` button after you modified old entries.

+- Press the `Quit` button to close the editor screen.

+Header and text may contain pretty much everything you'd put in a stock HTML file.
+Just make sure your sources are valid.
+The script doesn't really care to check any of that.